-The subjective tools are invaluable since they bring out dialogue and information that isn't necessary found in the data.
+The subjective tools are important since they bring out dialogue and information that isn't necessary found in the data.
 The team members and stakeholders closest to the process know the details that are behind data.....and they know what the data isn't saying.

 However, this dialogue and interaction between team members can make it very time consuming to finish these tools.
 And you should not complete them yourself.
 That could lead to incorrect assessments and lose the trust of your team members.

 The dialogue between team members can also lead to some arguments and disagreements on scores.
 You'll need to funnel that energy into positive momentum and be prepared to be the tie breaker.
 This is your job as a leader and Project Manager.